Our Live Release Rates

 Live Release Rate = Total Live Outcomes (Adopted + Returned to Owners + Returned to Field + Released to Rescue) / Total Outcomes (Adopted + Returned to Owners + Returned to Field + Released to Rescue + Euthanized + Died in Care + Other)

-The Humane Society of Yuma is very excited about the progress that has been made in the past six years here at the shelter and in Yuma County.
-As you can see by the numbers above, when we first entered the shelter we had a live release rate of 17% with our cat population, we are currently seeing a 68% live release rate.
-For dogs we have gone from a 63% live release rate to 93%!!!!
+The Humane Society of Yuma is very excited about the progress that has been made in the past 10 years here at the shelter and in Yuma County.
+When we first entered the shelter we had a live release rate of 17% with our cat population, we are currently seeing a 75% live release rate.
+For dogs we have gone from a 63% live release rate to 94%!!!!
 We believe the results above are attributed to many factors to include:

 - Spay/neuter services.